jakegodsall/flashcard-generator/README.md

 ## Features

-- Generate sentences using a specified word in various languages.
+- Generate flashcards using a specified word or set of words in various languages.
-- Support for different language-specific options, such as choosing grammatical tense or including stress symbols for Russian.
+- Support for different language-specific options, such as choosing grammatical tense or including stress symbols.
 - Command-line interface for easy interaction.
-- Export generated sentences to a CSV file in the format: `native_language_word, foreign_language_word, example_sentence`.
-- Easily extendable to support more languages and advanced sentence structures.
 - Configuration for language-specific features via a JSON file.
+- Export generated flashcards to multiple file formats (CSV, JSON).
+- Easily extendable to support more languages..

 ## Requirements